-The copy in your channel description won’t just appear on your channel page.
-It’s indexed by search engines and can also be featured across YouTube in suggested channel categories and search results.
+The copy in your channel description won’t just appear on your channel page – it’s also a great way to boost your YouTube SEO.
+It's indexed by search engines and can also be featured across YouTube in suggested channel categories and YouTube search results.
 A good tactic is to include some relevant keywords and CTAs within the opening lines of your description.

 And be especially mindful of the first 100-150 characters.
 Depending on where the description appears, the remaining text could be truncated.

 Here's an example of a great YouTube channel description from Vox:

 We briefly mentioned channel links earlier in this post.
 You can have up to five links appear in your channel's banner.
 The first link will appear expanded (see screenshot below), and the remaining links will show up as icons.

 I’d love to share with you how to add these links in four super-quick steps: